 - Laghu Rudrabhishekham – This Abhishekham is done to remove bad effects of different planets on the horoscope and for solving health-related issues.

-- By Air – The nearest airport is Indore which is 53 km away from Ujjain.
-Regular flights are available from cities like Delhi, Mumbai, Ahmedabad and Gwalior.
+- Air – The nearest airport is Indore, 53 km away from Ujjain.

-- By Train – Direct trains are available to Ujjain from major cities like Delhi, Mumbai, Chennai, Bengaluru, Hyderabad, Ahmedabad, Benaras, Kochi and Jaipur.
+- Train – Direct trains are available to Ujjain from major cities like Delhi, Mumbai, Chennai, Bengaluru, Hyderabad, Ahmedabad, Benaras, Kochi as well as Jaipur.

-- The Temple Management has constructed two Dharmashalas for pilgrims to stay.
+The Temple Management has constructed two Dharmashalas for pilgrims to stay.
 The names of the Dharmashalas are Pandit Shree Surya Narayan Vyas Dharmashala and the Shree Mahakaal Dharmashala.
 Non AC dormitories, Non AC rooms and AC rooms are available to pilgrims at reasonable rates.
-No refund will be made after cancellation.

 - Harsiddhi Temple – It is located just 400 mt away from the Mahakaleshwar temple.
-This temple is one of the Shakti Peethas according to the Hindu mythology, It is believed that Sati’s elbow fell here when she was cut through by the Sudarshana Chakra in the Daksha Yagna episode of the Hindu tradition.
+This temple is one of the Shakti Peethas according to the Hindu mythology.
+Devotees also believe that Sati’s elbow fell here when the Sudarshana Chakra in the Daksha Yagna episode of the Hindu tradition cut her body.

-- Ram Janardhan Mandir – This temple was constructed by Raja Jai Singh in the 17th century.
-The specialities of the temple include the 11th-century sculpture of Govardhandhari Krishna, 10th-century sculpture of Vishnu and the 12th-century idol of Trimurti.
+- Ram Janardhan Mandir –Raja Jai Singh constructed this temple in the 17th century.
+The specialities of the temple include the 11th-century sculpture of Govardhandhari Krishna, 10th-century sculpture of Vishnu as well as the 12th-century idol of Trimurti.

-- Kala Bhairava temple – It is believed that King Bhadra constructed this temple over the ruins of an old demolished temple.
-This temple was of great significance during the Paramar period.
+- Kala Bhairava temple –Beliefs say that King Bhadra constructed this temple over the ruins of an old demolished temple.
+Further, this temple was of great significance during the Paramar period.

 - Chintamani Ganesh temple – The Goddess Riddhi and Siddhi are present on two sides of Lord Ganesh.
-Special prayers are offered to the god every Wednesday in the month of Chaithra.
+Devotees also offer special prayers to the god every Wednesday in the month of Chaithra.